Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-Here’s an example of how to write a resume for a job seeker who is new to the field:
+Here’s an example how to write a resume for a first-time job seeker:

 Name: John Doe

-Contact Information: Telephone number or email address LinkedIn profile
+Contact Information: Phone number and email address.
+LinkedIn profile

 Education:

-- BA in Business Administration, XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Relevant classes: Market Research, Data Analysis and Consumer Behavior

 Experience: